UNINETTSigma2/documentation/files_storage/nird.md

  data is analysed on Saga or Betzy HPC clusters.

- Projects have the possibility to read from and write to the primary site, while they can only read from the replica site.
+ Projects have the possibility to read from and write to the primary site, while they cannot read from or write to the replica site.

 <div class="alert alert-warning">
   <p>